Beyond (band): 1987 - 1991

 In 1991, Beyond released another critically acclaimed song "Amani" from the album Hesitation (猶豫).
 The song was written during Beyond's trip to Tanzania.
-As suggested by the title, which means "peace" in Swahili, the song is about the plight of war-ravaged Africa and the yearning for world peace.
+The song's title means "peace" in Swahili and the song was written about the plight of war-ravaged Africa and the yearning for world peace.
 Part of the song's lyrics were written in Swahili.
 The song is still often used by Hong Kong's human rights bands to spread the message of peace.